ajs-voices/once-upon-a-dream/scenes/029-zion-christmas.md

 Max raised his eyebrow and smirked but he didn't say anything.
 "Fine."
 I groaned.
 "I brought him home."
 I scrubbed my fingers through my hair and collapsed back into my chair.
 "Fuck, Max.
 I brought him home.
 He cooked for me and I walked him home and met his parents."

 I rushed forward and leaned in to be descrete but it came out more of a shout than a whisper.
 "Get this, one of his father's is Dorian Vega.
-And he wasn't pleased to see Nox with me."
+And he wasn't pleased to see Angel with me."
 I smirked.
 "I'm sure the hickey's all over his neck didn't help matters."
 I collapsed against the chair again.
 "All joking aside, I'm fucked."

 "As in Hudson, Kennedy and Vega?
 That Vega?"
 Max asked.
 "I thought he was with some hot Spanish chick."

 I shrugged.
 "Who the fuck knows?
-He was sitting in a robe on the couch reading the paper and Chef Marco waltzes into Nox's bedroom to introduce himself and scold Nox in a round about sort of way."
+He was sitting in a robe on the couch reading the paper and Chef Marco waltzes into Angel's bedroom to introduce himself and scold Angel in a round about sort of way."

 "He lives at home?"
 Max smirked.